Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Multiplicity of locally stable equilibria

-Equilibrium refinement based on local stability under \prettyref{eq:D} can leave numerous equilibria as locally stable states.
-For example, the mono-centric concentration of retailers in any single zone is always locally stable when $\alpha > 1$. \begin{proposition} Suppose $\alpha > 1$.
-Then, a full concentration of retailers in a single zone, namely $x_i = \frac{Q}{\kappa} = 1$ and $x_j = 0$ ($j\ne i$) for some $i\in[K]$, is a locally stable spatial equilibrium for any $\VtD = [\phi_{ij}]$. \end{proposition} \begin{proof} If $x_i^* = 1$ and $x_j^* = 0$ ($j\ne i$), then it is a strict equilibrium because $\pi_i(\Vtx^*) = 0 > -\kappa = \pi_j(\Vtx^*)$ ($j\ne i$) if $\alpha > 1$.
-Thus, it is locally stable under a wide range of dynamics, including \prettyref{eq:D} \citep{sandholm2014local}. \end{proof} There is (at least) as many stable equilibria as the number of zones at any level of travel costs for consumers when $\alpha > 1$.
-Further, the following result from \cite{Osawa-et-al-JRS2017} concretely demonstrates that nontrivial spatial patterns with more than two retail agglomerations can become locally stable simultaneously. \begin{proposition} Suppose $\alpha > 1$.
-Consider a one-dimensional circular economy, where $\phi_{ij} = \phi^{\ell_{ij}}$ with $\phi\in(0,1)$ and $\ell_{ij} = \min\{|i - j|, K - |i - j|\}$.
-Assume $K = 2^J$ with $J \ge 3$.
-When $\phi$ and $\alpha$ are sufficiently small, all spatial patterns of the form
+Equilibrium refinement based on local stability under \cref{eq:D} can leave numerous equilibria as locally stable states.
+In particular, the mono-centric concentration of retailers in any single zone is always locally stable under \cref{eq:D} if $\alpha > 1$ (see \cref{app:proofs} for the omitted proofs). \begin{proposition} If $\alpha > 1$, a full concentration of retailers in any single zone, namely $x_i = Q/\kappa_i$ and $x_j = 0$ ($j\ne i$) for some $i\in[K]$, is a locally stable spatial equilibrium under \cref{eq:D}. \end{proposition}

+That is, there is at least as many locally stable equilibria as the number of zones at any level of transport costs between locations.
+Further, the following result demonstrates that spatial patterns with more than two retail agglomerations can become locally stable simultaneously.